 - Provider services performed out of state;

-We will also discuss telehealth questions and the implications of the Secretary's waiver authority with respect to telehealth.
-The current blanket waiver does not extend to relief from EMTALA or HIPAA privacy rule requirements, but CMS could adopt the terms of a further blanket waiver that extend to these areas, other conditions of participation, or certification requirements.
-See the King & Spalding healthcare team’s alert about this topic here.
-One goal of the roundtable will be to discuss further potential for waiver action as well as the possibility for providers to request individual Section 1135 waivers if no blanket waiver is available.
+We will also discuss telehealth questions and the implications of the the Government’s various announcements on telehealth coverage and regulatory waivers.
+See the King & Spalding healthcare team’s alert about the Secretary’s 1135 waiver here.
+One goal of the roundtable will be to discuss further potential for waiver action as well as the possibility for providers to request individual Section 1135 waivers in areas where no blanket waiver is yet available.
 We also invite participants to submit questions in advance relating to CMS’s Section 1135 waiver so that the presenters can address those comments in the March 19 program.
-Please submit questions to email@example.com with the subject line “Section 1135 Roundtable.”
+Please submit questions to firstname.lastname@example.org with the subject line “Section 1135 Roundtable.”